By Amy Braun-Bostich

 “Net worth” is the simplest indicator of your overall financial well-being.
 Simply defined, it’s the difference between your assets (such as investment accounts, retirement funds and properties) minus all liabilities (including mortgages, credit card debt and other loans).
 Your net worth is very important in helping you determine how much debt you have and how it can affect your future wealth.
 It also helps you to highlight critical areas in your financial life that you should focus on early enough.

-To discuss more savvy-shopper techniques, schedule a FREE, no obligation call with a BBA Advisor.
+For guidance on any personal financial concerns during these trying times, schedule a FREE, no obligation call with a BBA Advisor.

 Get to know us… We’re here to help!-----------------------------------------------